 Bank guarantees are usually a part of more complex financial transactions between businesses.
 The average borrower won’t need to worry about bank guarantees for auto loans, mortgages, or personal loans.

-Because a bank guarantee might protect a buyer or a seller, it’s easier to think of them in terms of the beneficiary (the company that requires a bank guarantee to move forward with a contract) and an applicant (the company that must apply for the bank guarantee to close the deal).
+• Because a bank guarantee might protect a buyer or a seller, it may be easier to think of them in terms of the beneficiary (the company that requires a bank guarantee to feel protected and move forward with a contract) and an applicant (the company that must apply for the bank guarantee to close the deal).

 How Do Bank Guarantees Work?

-If a contract includes a bank guarantee, that guarantee will specify an amount to be repaid (or goods or services to be delivered) and a set timeframe for that to happen.
-In addition, the contract will articulate the bank’s responsibility should the applicant fail to meet their contractual obligations.
+If a contract includes a bank guarantee, that guarantee will specify an amount to be repaid (or the goods or services to be delivered) and a set timeframe in which the transaction will happen.
+The contract will also spell out the bank’s responsibility should the applicant fail to meet their contractual obligations.

-To assume this risk, banks charge applicants a fee for the guarantee, expressed as a percentage of the cost or value of the transaction.
-While the fee will vary (perhaps from 0.5% to 2.5%), it is typically around 1%.
+To assume this risk, banks charge applicants a fee for the guarantee, expressed as a percentage of the cost or value of the transaction, typically around 0.5% to 1.5%.

 If the bank deems a contract particularly risky, it might require the applicant to offer collateral.
 Unlike with secured personal loans, where a house or car might serve as collateral, bank guarantee collateral is typically liquid assets, like stocks or bonds.